Southern Living Collection Resorts, Artist Studios, Dinner Theater, Pitmaster Champion BBQ, and Civil War History in Historic Adairsville

 Adairsville Depot History Museum & Welcome Center

 This museum and welcome center located in the W&A Railroad Depot on Adairsville’s Historic Square offers a glimpse into the town’s fascinating history, which included pivotal roles in the Civil War’s Great Locomotive Chase, Georgia’s early peach and chenille industries, and the development and advancement of the Dixie Highway.
 Visitors may pick up a self-guided tour brochure with insight on Adairsville most historic homes.
-The depot is open Wednesday, Friday and Saturday 11 AM-3 PM and seasonally during Adairsville’s Farmer’s Market from 8-11 AM.
+The depot is open Tuesday-Saturday 11 AM-3 PM.
 Admission is free.

 770-773-1775 or see AdairsvilleOnTheSquare.com .